pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 Let's try and understand this with the flow diagram below.
 [Image Attached]

-When multiple users are editing the same record, it's necessary to have a mechanism where the data is not lost or overwritten or at-least the user is notified.
-Optimistic locking is a mechanism to prevent data overrides by assuming that a database transaction conflict will rarely happen.
+When multiple users are editing the same record, it's necessary to have a mechanism where the data is not lost or overwritten, or at least the user is notified.
+Optimistic locking is a mechanism to prevent data overrides by assuming that a database transaction conflict rarely happens.

 [Image Attached]

-Optimistic locking uses "version number" column to track changes in each table that needs to implement concurrent access.
+Optimistic locking uses a "version-number" column to track changes in each table that needs to implement concurrent access.
 Every-time a record in such a table changes, its version number is updated.
 If two users update a record simultaneously, only one of the users gets their changes accepted and other users will receive an error message because the version number won't match the version in the table.
-In the example above, Ritesh will get an alert that the title has been changed while he was editing it.
+In the example above, using optimistic locking, Ritesh gets an alert that the title has changed while he was editing it.
 So the application feature can now allow refreshing the page so that Ritesh sees the updated title for the product.

 ### Please note that: